-During the prior year, Merkur Slots UK Limited, a subsidiary of the group, disposed of the trade and assets relating to 3 venues. £300,000 of the total consideration was on deferred terms, repayable over 3 years by quarterly instalments, starting in May 2021.
-The deferred consideration is included within trade debtors.

-The value of deferred consideration which is due after more than 1 year is £119,000 (2020: £225,000).
+Trade debtors in the prior year include deferred consideration on the sale of 3 venues during 2020. £300,000 of the total consideration was on deferred terms, repayable over 3 years by quarterly instalments, starting in May 2021.
+During 2022, the acquirer settled the outstanding debt in full.
+Consequently, the value of deferred consideration which is due after more than 1 year is £nil (2021: £119,000).